Sequoyah High School

 - Using E-mail for purposes other than communication related to assignments

-- Texting on your cell phone during class time
+- Texting on cell phone during class time

-- Profanity, lewd remarks, improper pictures, etc. will not be tolerated (On the computer or in the classroom.)
+- Profanity, lewd remarks, improper pictures, etc. will not be tolerated (On electronic devices or in person in the classroom.)

 - Facebook, Twitter and other social media sites, playing games, searching iTunes, or watching movies, etc. during class time is not time well spent since these are not classroom activities